absinthe-graphql/absinthe/guides/context-and-authentication.md

 ## Context and Plugs

 When using Absinthe.Plug you don't have direct access to the Absinthe.run call.
-Instead, we can use `Plug.Conn.put_private/3` to set context values which Absinthe.Plug will pass it along to Absinthe.run.
+Instead, we can use `Absinthe.Plug.put_options/2` to set context values which Absinthe.Plug will use to pass it along to Absinthe.run.

 Setting up your GraphQL context is as simple as writing a plug that inserts the appropriate values into the connection.